Diagram vs Galileo AI

 Pros

-• Generates complete UI designs from text descriptions in seconds
+• Generates polished UI designs from simple text prompts in seconds

 Cons